LET'S GO HOME

 Please buy our single from iTunes or Spotify.

 ALL FUNDS will help dogs in desperate need!

 Exclusive limited download and merchandise package.
 WATCH OUR FACEBOOK PAGE FOR MORE DETAILS!

 The K-9 Angels have relaunched their stunningly thought-provoking song, ‘Let’s Go Home’ This brand new music video features just a few of the many rescued and abandoned dogs the K-9 Angels charity have helped to save and rehome.

-Featuring in the music video campaign is K-9 Angels' very own Patron Sue Barker OBE, who has given a forever home to a K-9 Angels' rescue dog Batty/Baiatu.
-Batty is an amazing example of how rescue dogs can make the most wonderful pets!
+Featuring in the music video campaign is K-9 Angels' very own Patron Sue Barker OBE, who gave a forever home to a K-9 Angels' rescue dog Batty/Baiatu.
+Batty was an amazing example of how rescue dogs can make the most wonderful pets!

 Also featuring is Eamonn Holmes, the winner of Best Breakfast TV Presenter Ever Award, together with his rescue dog Maggie presenting his 'adopt don’t shop' message.

 Passionate animal lover and fitness guru Angie Best lends her voice as well to this very important message, and gives her support to the campaign.

 Once again January and February come round and so too does the influx of unwanted dogs - and puppies in particular - as the country continues to witness the fallout of the puppy trade.